-- As the Shutdown and vaccination reduces cases, Public Health hopes to return to case and contact management operations more similar to the rest of the fall. - Case & Contact Management capacity surged to deal with additional workload.
-Simultaneously, there is a reduction of service being provided to the public.
+- As the Shutdown and vaccination reduced cases, Public Health managed to return to case and contact management operations more similar to the rest of the fall. - However, with variants of COVID-19 growing rapidly now, it is likely that case will surge again and overwhelm case and contact management capacity again.